Australian Dollar Rises Against Majors () | aktiencheck.de

 dpa-AFX

-If the aussie extends its uptrend, it is likely to find resistance around 1.38 against the euro, 1.02 against the loonie, 0.78 against the greenback and 88.00 against the yen.
+If the aussie extends its uptrend, it is likely to find resistance around 1.36 against the euro, 88.00 against the yen, 1.07 against the kiwi, 0.78 against the greenback and 1.01 against the loonie.

 Copyright RTT News/dpa-AFX